 By the way, CNE then sold me a crank case re-breather system to solve the problem of exhaust in the engine room, which never did work well until heavily modified by Billings.

 All of the above leads to one inescapable, at least to us, conclusion: The engine was bored out of round when new—a lemon, pure and simple.
-(If any of our readers have an alternative explanation, please leave a comment.)
 Even if that was not the case, this kind of problem at 6000 hours on a diesel engine that has always been meticulously maintained is just not good enough.

-As we always do with this kind of post, we will offer Cummins and CNE the opportunity to comment.
+As we always do with this kind of post, we offered Cummins and CNE the opportunity to comment.
+They wrote us a brush off email.

 My neighbor once brought home a brand new Alfa Romeo two seater that was full of engine problems from day one…after numerous inconvenient returns to the dealer for adjustments and so forth, the regional service honcho was called in only to discover the engine was improperly aligned with the drive shaft at the factory…they honored the warranty and refunded the purchase price of the car, but my neighbor laughed at the idea of replacing the car with another Alfa after contending with such a basic and catastrophic assembly error…moral of this story and yours: never accept even the slightest anomaly or doubts with anything new especially if it is mechanical…I know you are more than upset with this development especially after showering this engine with such constant tlc expecting only the best in return…now I have a better understanding of the wisdom in Lin and Larry Pardey’s long-standing decision to go engineless with its inherent drawbacks such as the urgent need to fend off from a lee shoreline or on a close collision course with another vessel, which, for them, is more likely to be much bigger and harder…on the other hand, Larry is the least likely person I can think of who would ever wind up in such situations…hang in there as I know you will…Richard in Tampa Bay (Cavu’s master and commander…26′ Bayliner pocket cruiser i/o)